Flexberry/flexberry.github.io/pages/products/flexberry-winforms/subsystems/limits/fw_filtersand-limits.en.md

 {% include note.html content="AdmConsole adequately [creates the settings automatically](fw_filter-settings.html) if the app is built for .Net Framework version 3.0 or 3.5.
 Alternative solution versions of frameworks can be an indication of a higher version of the framework](gbt_set-runtime-dotnet-version.html) for AdmConsole." %}

-{% include note.html content="to the limit "the object itself" earned - need to create STORMFILTERLOOKUP for this object." %}
+{% include note.html content="to the limit `the object itself` earned - need to create STORMFILTERLOOKUP for this object." %}

 ## Form set restrictions AdvLimit
 [AdvLimit](fw_limitation-editform.html) allows you to set ограничения; to extend the functionality, you must configure FilterSettings (see [here](fw_filter-settings.html) and [here](fw_filter-example.html)).